-De-Clutter Your Mind
+DeClutter Your Mind

 One of my favorite ways to de-clutter my mind is to make lists.
 Lists not only keep your life organized, but they also help with getting things off your mind and down on paper.
 This helps to de-clutter your mind.

-The main thing that will help de-clutter your mind is to stop having so many things that take up space in your mind.
+It is exhausting to always have so much on our minds!
 One of my favorite ways to get all my thoughts out of my mind is to use a brain dump list.
 A brain dump is when you write down everything, I mean everything, that is on your mind.

 From there, I like to sort those thoughts into different categories.
 Things on the brain dump list that I cannot get done right away, I will put on a master to-do list.